lexsphere/ino2/gemma_current_sensor/README.md

 For this project a adafruit gemma was used with teeny-tiny modifications.
 This circuit will listen on the analog pin 1 the output of a current sensor and it will count for how long the AC consumer is on.
 After a while will cut off the AC consumer power since it reached the maxim time interval for which is allowed to be on.
-Eventually pressing the pushbak button ("btn") will reset the timer.
+Eventually pressing the pushbak button ("btn") will reset the timer and regain power for the AC consumer.

 Few things need to be taken in cosideration:
  - attiny85 on gemma won't work with the relay module unless you change the Vcc to +5V